 Chronic inflammation affects so many parts of the body, including mental health – a biological and sociological response.

-If you are taking medication for your symptoms, they are likely to include anti-inflammatory agents, including autoimmune suppressants, corticosteroids, immunomodulators, and biological agents.
+If you are taking medication for your symptoms, they will likely include anti-inflammatory agents, autoimmune suppressants, corticosteroids, immunomodulators, and biological agents.

 Unfortunately, these could lead you to deal with extra health challenges.
 Strong medication affects the liver and its 500+ necessary functions.